samueldanso/samueldanso/README.md

 ## 👋 About me:

-  - 👨 I'm a full-stack web3 developer.
+  - 👨 I'm a full-stack developer building open tech in web3 and AI.

-  - 👨‍💻 I'm currently learning and interested in Solidity, Smart Contracts, Zero-Knowledge-Proofs and everything about the Blockchain.

   - ⚡️ Passionately building cool products in crypto/web3.